aschulth/hailstone/README.md

   // Output: 17

 Error codes:
-  2 Number too large.
-  3 Divergent sequence.
+  2 Divergent sequence.
 Congratulations to your Fields medal!
 ```